-(b) Revenue recognition
+(d) Revenue recognition

 The Company recognizes revenue from the provision of transaction verification services within digital currency networks, commonly termed "cryptocurrency mining".
-As consideration for these services, the Company receives digital currency from each specific network in which it participates ("coins").
-Revenue is measured based on the fair value of the coins received.
-The fair value is determined using the spot price of the coin on the date of receipt.
-A coin is considered earned on the completion and addition of a block to the blockchain, at which time the economic benefit is received and can be reliably measured.
-The coins are recorded on the statement of financial position as digital currencies at their fair value and remeasured at each reporting date.
-Revaluation gains or losses, as well as gains or losses on the sale of coins are included in profit or loss.
+As consideration for these services, the Company receives digital currency from each specific cryptocurrency mining pool in which it participates.
+Revenue is measured based on the fair value of the digital currencies received.
+The fair value is determined using the spot price of the digital currencies on the date of receipt.
+Digital currencies are considered earned on the completion and addition of a block to the blockchain, at which time the economic benefit is received and can be reliably measured.